 I can’t believe you are 68 !!
 You look great and have beautiful skin.

-As for your hair, I like the colour but agree with you that it is time for a change with your cut.
+As for your hair, I like the color but agree with you that it is time for a change with your cut.

 I would first like to address the fact that you say your hair is fine.
-Most people with fine hair are always going for volume which means they are always going for looks that simply don’t work for their natural texture.
+Most people with fine hair are always going for volume, which means they are always going for looks that don’t work for their natural texture.

-Also, the longer you go, the more fine your hair will look.
-As soon as its past your shoulders it will separate when you move, and then you will be able to see right through it, making it look even thinner.
+Also, the longer you go, the more delicate your hair will look.
+As soon as it’s past your shoulders, it will separate when you move, and you can see right through it, making it look even thinner.

-I would encourage you to go for a modern classic bob and grow out your bangs and layers a bit.
+I encourage you to go for a modern classic bob and grow your bangs and layers a bit.

-Having no bangs or long bangs with a side part will slim your face, as will having a slight angle to the cut.
-Also, if you go for a sleek look and stop trying to get volume, you will be much more satisfied with the results and also spend less time on the blow-dry.
+Having no bangs or long bangs with a side part will slim your face and have a slight angle to the cut.
+Also, if you go for a sleek look and stop trying to get volume, you will be much more satisfied with the results and spend less time on the blow-dry.

 I would try one of these looks.
-The image of the blond woman has a little graduation in the back which is a really nice way to add a bit of height in the crown, so that is something you can try as well.
+The image of the blond woman has slight graduation in the back, which is an excellent way to add a bit of height to the crown, so that is something you can also try.
 Good luck.

-Chris Maclachlan is a top hairstylist and wardrobe consultant with over 15 years experience in the industry.
-She is passionate about helping all woman find their own style and feel their best, no matter age, shape or size.
+Chris Maclachlan is a top hairstylist and wardrobe consultant with over 15 years of experience in the industry.
+She is passionate about helping all women find their style and feel their best, regardless of age, shape, or size.